Anomalies on ALE spaces and phases of gauge theory: Introduction

 To compute the anomaly, we construct the five-dimensional mapping torus $Y_5 = \mathrm{EH} \times [0,1]/r$, where $r$ is the identification $(x,1) \sim (u\cdot x,0)$, which implements a $G_2$ symmetry twist by $u = e^{i2\pi\beta_\tau} \in G_2$.
 Here $x = (p, \mathcal{A}_{G_1}, \mathcal{B}_{G_2})$, with $p \in \mathrm{EH}$ a spacetime point, and $\mathcal{A}_{G_1}$ and $\mathcal{B}_{G_2}$ denoting the background bundle data for the symmetries $G_1$ and $G_2$, respectively.
 The anomaly of the $4$-D QFT is given by the $\eta$-invariant of the Dirac operator on $Y_5$, $\mathcal{A} = e^{i2\pi\,\eta(\slashed D_{Y_5})}$.
 A direct evaluation of the $\eta$-invariant yields $\mathcal{A} = e^{-i2\pi\beta_\tau\,\mathcal{I}^{(\mathrm{EH})}}$, where $\mathcal{I}^{(\mathrm{EH})}$ is the number of normalizable fermion zero modes on EH space in the background of the $G_1$ fluxes.

 To compute $\mathcal{I}^{(\mathrm{EH})}$, we employ three complementary methods that all yield the same results.
 First, we solve the Dirac equation on the EH background in the presence of the $G_{1}$ fluxes and directly count the normalizable zero modes.
 Such zero modes are all localized near the bolt and decay rapidly at infinity.
 Second, we use the Atiyah–Patodi–Singer (APS) index theorem, which expresses the number of zero modes in terms of bulk characteristic classes together with the $\eta$-invariant associated with the $\mathbb{RP}^{3}$ boundary of the EH space.
-This boundary $\eta$-invariant encodes global, torsion-valued information, and is the main reason why anomalies on EH spaces are more powerful than anomalies on standard closed manifolds.
+This boundary $\eta$-invariant encodes torsion-sensitive global information and is what allows EH backgrounds to detect anomaly data not seen by the standard closed-manifold probes mentioned above.

 Both of the above-mentioned approaches require constructing the weights of the fermion representation $\mathcal{R}$ explicitly.
-To avoid this step and to circumvent the need for an explicit computation of the $\eta$-invariant, in a few cases, we can also employ a third method based on a capping construction: we glue the EH space to an orientation-reversed copy $\mathrm{EH}'$ carrying suitable background fluxes, chosen such that the resulting closed manifold is smooth and the number of the zero modes on the original EH space is preserved; see Figure \ref{Msewing}.
+To avoid this step and to circumvent the need for an explicit computation of the $\eta$-invariant, in a few cases, we can also employ a third method based on a capping construction: we glue the EH space to an orientation-reversed copy $\mathrm{EH}'$ carrying suitable background fluxes, chosen such that the resulting closed manifold is smooth and the number of the zero modes on the original EH space is preserved.

 The index $\mathcal{I}^{(\mathrm{EH})}$ is a topological invariant\footnote{This is the case since the boundary Dirac operator defined on $\mathbb{RP}^3$ does not admit zero modes; see the discussion in Section \ref{The Atiyah--Patodi--Singer (APS) index theorem}.
 Then, the index $\mathcal{I}^{(\mathrm{EH})}$ does not change as we vary the bulk metric and the gauge fields.} since it depends only on the topological data of the EH space and the background bundles, and is insensitive to any smooth deformation of the geometry (including varying the bolt size) or of the gauge fields that preserve the prescribed asymptotic structure.
 Then, the anomaly $ \mathcal{A}=e^{-\,i2\pi\beta\,\mathcal{I}^{(\mathrm{EH})}} $ cannot be removed by local counterterms.